 For all the things written online that will try to tell you absolutely definitively what is definitely going on here; the truth is that bodies often behave weirdly, and we can’t always point to an exact cause for a particular experience or sensation.
 It’s possible that that pop in your knee could be a ruptured ACL; but it’s also not uncommon to feel something pop without there being any major structural damage.

 There’s a lot to be said for erring on the side of caution.
-If you have just felt something “go”, it’s best not to ignore it and carry on, in case it does turn out to be something significant.
-(In the heat of the moment, being sensible is sometimes easier said than done).
+If you have just felt something “go”, it’s best not to ignore it and carry on, in case it does turn out to be something significant (although in the heat of the moment, being sensible is sometimes easier said than done).
 If in doubt, do go and get it checked out, especially if the injury happened in a fall, collision or other impact, but don’t necessarily assume the worst.
 There have been plenty of times I’ve had to work quite hard to convince someone that the damage isn’t as bad as they’d feared!